Next World Mental Health DayThursday, 10 October 2024

 More recent themes include:

-Mental health is incredibly important and something that every one of us should be aware of.
-In recent years there is less of a stigma around mental health, and more people are comfortable talking about mental health issues, however, there is still a long way to go before society fully recognizes the importance of an individual's mental health and well-being.
+This has led to people coming out and comfortably speaking about their mental health issues.
+However, there is still a long way to go before society fully recognizes the importance of an individual's mental health and well-being.

 The themes since 2020 have also highlighted how the global pandemic COVID-19 has had a significant effect on mental health and the issues surrounding it.
 This has been particularly important since many were affected financially, one indicator of this being the unemployment rate which increased to 4.9% at one point in October 2021.